fetchai/docs-archived/docs/learn_the_concepts/blockchains/smart_contracts.md

 When predefined circumstances have been verified to have been satisfied, a network of computers will carry out the actions.
 These can entail paying out money to the right people, registering a car, sending out notices, or writing a ticket.
 When the transaction is finished, the blockchain is then updated.

-??? info
+!!! info

      As a result, the transaction cannot be modified, and only parties to whom permission has been granted can view the outcome.
 Smart contacts, therefore, allow intermediaries such as banks and central authorities to be bypassed, as the contract is written onto the blockchain, and once written on the blockchain, these are irreversible.
 This means they are ideal for _automating_ and _decentralizing_ transactions and deals, and indeed are really the key to making dApps work on the blockchain.

 ??? example

-    In the context of the blockchain and cryptocurrency markets, smart contracts are crucial.
-The financial services sector is another use for smart contracts.
-For instance, this technology might be used to automate the computation and payment of insurance claims as well as the clearing and settlement of trades.
-Smart contracts, although their apparent uses in finance, are adaptable enough to be used in almost any sector where money, digital assets, or any type of digital information has to be moved between parties.
-For example, the equipment leasing sector has extensively used these contracts in the real world to streamline lease arrangements.
-Their application is also being investigated in the healthcare industry as a defense against data tampering in clinical studies.
-By creating a clear record of shared ownership rights and dividing all royalties and revenues from intellectual property accordingly, smart contracts may even be used to enforce intellectual property agreements.
+    Smart contracts are adaptable to be used in almost any sector where money, digital assets, or any type of digital information has to be moved between parties.
+Their application is also being investigated in the healthcare industry and to enforce intellectual property agreements.

 ## Benefits